-In this course students will expand the application of classroom learning to real-world settings.
+In this course, students will expand the application of classroom learning to real-world settings.
 Course participants are expected to function as capable paramedics and will master their advanced skills and critical thinking during clinical experiences.
 The course requires students to complete 136 hours of on-location clinical experience.
-Rotations between the Emergency Department, OR, Obstetrics, Psychiatric, and ALS vehicle experience are included.
+Rotations between the Emergency Department, OR, Obstetrics, Psychiatric or ALS vehicle experience are included.

-Prerequisites: HL151, HL212, HL216, HL220, and HL226.
-Co-requisites: HL213, HL217, HL221, HL227, and HL235.
+Prerequisites (must be completed with a B- or better): HL151, HL212, HL216, HL220, HL226, and HL234.